The Cyan Language: Why Cyan Does Not Support Checked Exceptions?

-But think of method {\tt ifTrue:} of blocks of types \verb"Block<Boolean><Void>" and \verb"UBlock<Boolean><Void>": \begin{cyan} public fun ifTrue: (:b Block) :exception T [ if ( self == true ) [ b eval ] ] \end{cyan} What is the type {\tt T} of {\tt exception}?
-In \begin{cyan} (i < 0) ifTrue: [ throw: ReadException; ] \end{cyan} {\tt T} should be \begin{cyan} interface InterfaceReadException fun eval: ReadException // possibly more methods end \end{cyan} But in another call of this method {\tt T} should be different: \begin{cyan} (i <= 0) ifTrue: [ if ( openError ) [ throw: OpenException ] else if ( i == 0 ) [ throw: ZeroException ] ] \end{cyan} In this case {\tt T} should be \begin{cyan} interface InterfaceOpenZeroException fun eval: OpenException fun eval: ZeroException // possibly other methods end \end{cyan} Then the type of {\tt T} depends on the exceptions the block may throw.
+But think of method {\tt ifTrue:} of functions of types \verb"Function<Boolean, Nil>": \begin{cyan} func ifTrue: (Function<Nil> b) T exception { if self == true { b eval } } \end{cyan} What is the type {\tt T} of {\tt exception}?
+In \begin{cyan} (i < 0) ifTrue: { throw: ExceptionRead; } \end{cyan} {\tt T} should be \begin{cyan} interface InterfaceExceptionRead func eval: ExceptionRead // possibly more methods end \end{cyan} But in another call of this method {\tt T} should be different: \begin{cyan} (i <= 0) ifTrue: { if openError { throw: ExceptionOpen } else if i == 0 { throw: ExceptionZero } } \end{cyan} In this case {\tt T} should be \begin{cyan} interface InterfaceOpenExceptionZero func eval: ExceptionOpen func eval: ExceptionZero // possibly other methods end \end{cyan} Then the type of {\tt T} depends on the exceptions the function may throw.
 We have a solution for that but it is too complex to be added to a already big language.
-Without explaining too much, method {\tt ifTrue:} would be declared as \begin{cyan} public fun ifTrue: (:b Block) :exception b.{eval}. .exception [ if ( self == true ) [ b eval ] ] \end{cyan} The declaration means that the type of {\tt exception} in {\tt ifTrue:} is the type of variable {\tt exception} of the method {\tt eval} of block {\tt b} at the call site.
-If {\tt ifTrue:} could throw exceptions by itself, these could be added to the type ``\verb@b.{eval}. .exception@"\/ using the type concatenator operator ``{\tt ++}"\/ (introduced just for this use here).
+Without explaining too much, method {\tt ifTrue:} would be declared as \begin{cyan} func ifTrue: (Function<Nil> b) (b getMethod: "eval") .exception exception { if self == true { b eval } } \end{cyan} The declaration means that the type of {\tt exception} in {\tt ifTrue:} is the type of variable {\tt exception} of the method {\tt eval} of function {\tt b} at the call site.
+If {\tt ifTrue:} could throw exceptions by itself, these could be added to the type ``\verb@(b getMethod: "eval") .exception@''\/ using the type concatenator operator ``{\tt ++}''\/ (introduced just for this use here).

 For short, we could have checked exceptions in Cyan but it seems they are not worthwhile the trouble.